13 Design Ideas to Make Your Kitchen Look Expensive

 Get your hands on potted plants

 Scattering a couple plants in your kitchen will add a pop of natural color to your space and make it look like you put effort into the décor.
 As a bonus, you can use those herbs on your windowsill to add the fresh flavor to your recipes.
-But get rid of these 30 things no one older than 30 should have in their home.

 Add a rug